backstage/backstage/.changeset/tasty-colts-hug.md

 '@backstage/plugin-azure-common': minor
 ---

-Azure Functions Plugin support based on annotation supplied by the entity.
+Generic azure plugin based on an annotation supplied by a given entity.